 Lani is currently a Leverhulme Early Career Fellow at the University of Edinburgh.
-Her interdisciplinary research spans the fields of philosophy, educational theory, and experimental psychology.
+Her interdisciplinary research spans the fields of philosophy, educational theory and experimental psychology.
 She is interested in the many ways in which the practice of asking questions affects our everyday lives and the way we learn.

 Lani’s current three-year research project focuses on the role that questioning plays in helping us to learn and understand, and to participate in social and political institutions.
 Viewing education as a primary context for training the skills involved in good questioning, Lani has conducted experimental research in classrooms testing the effects of question-based pedagogy.
 She is particularly interested in how good questioning can both determine and define a person’s intellectual character leading her to examine the relationship between good questioning and intellectual virtues such as attentiveness, open-mindedness, intellectual humility and intellectual courage.
-In addition, Lani has been exploring the role that good questioning plays in initiating and guiding discussion, both in and out of the classroom, and the wider implications of her research for questioning practices in diverse contexts, such as business, healthcare, law, journalism, and politics.
-These implications will be explored as the project evolves.
+In addition, Lani has been exploring the role that good questioning plays in initiating and guiding discussion, both in and out of the classroom, and the wider implications of her research for questioning practices in diverse contexts, such as business, healthcare, law and journalism.

 Lani has recent and forthcoming publications exploring the value of student questioning in education and for democracy, as well as the epistemology of education and the intellectual virtues of curiosity and inquisitiveness.